-The Company has several other inactive exploration and evaluation assets in British Columbia and Ontario in which it owns a 100% interest without any vendor royalties.
+The Company has an inactive exploration and evaluation asset in British Columbia in which it owns a 100% interest without any vendor royalties.
+In addition, the Company retains NSR interests in two exploration and evaluation assets in Ontario.

 Results of Operations